TheAnkushshah/Govt.Model-Sanskriti-Senior-Secondary-School/README.md

     cd Govt.Model-Sanskriti-Senior-Secondary-School
     ```

-4. **Start modifying:** If you wish to modify or contribute to the project, feel free to edit the HTML, CSS, and JavaScript files according to your requirements.
+4. **Start modifying:** Feel free to edit the files according to your requirements.

 5. **Deploy:** Finally, deploy the web application to your preferred hosting platform to make it accessible online.